When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Is Hotspot Shield Good for Streaming?

-Yes, Hotspot Shield is a good choice for streaming, especially if you're keen on accessing Netflix US and other regional libraries.
+Yes, it's a suitable VPN for streaming, especially if you're keen on accessing websites like Netflix US and other regional libraries.
 It has specialized servers in the US and UK, fine-tuned for optimal Netflix and YouTube streaming, among others.
-Unfortunately, it failed when attempting to unblock Hulu, Disney+, and ESPN+.
+However, it struggled to unblock Hulu, Disney+, and ESPN+, and it can't always bypass sports blackouts.

 Here's a table that highlights several well-known US-based streaming platforms that Hotspot Shield VPN can unblock: